lukhed/lukhed_sports/README.md

 ## Drafkings Sportsbook Wrapper
 Access live data from Draftkings Sportsbook via their API methods.
 Quick start information below.
 Full documentation coming.
+This class is still a work in progress.

 ### Table of Contents
 - [Instantiation](#instantiation)